XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 No, replacing Trustlines is not the intent behind CFTs.
 Instead, it's likely that CFTs and Trustline can and will coexist because they enable subtly different use-cases (see [FAQ 4.1](#41-are-cfts-different-from-trustlines), in particular the part about "rippling.").

+### 2.1.3 Instead of CFTs, why not just make Trustlines smaller/better?

+While it's true there are some proposals to make Trustlines more efficient (e.g., [optimize Trustline storage](https://github.com/XRPLF/rippled/issues/3866) and even (eliminate Custom Math)[https://github.com/XRPLF/rippled/issues/4120) from Trustlines), both of these are reasonably large changes that would change important aspect of the RippleState implementation.
+Any time we make changes like this, the risk is that these changes impact existing functionality in potentially unforeseen ways.
+The choice to build and implement CFT is ultimately a choice that balances this risk/reward tradeoff towards introducing somethign new to avoid breaking any existing functionality.

 ### 2.1.3.
 Are CFTs targeted for Mainnet or a Sidechain?

 This is still being considered and debated, but is ultimately up to Validators to decide.
-On the one hand, enabling CFTs on Mainnet would enable some new tokenization use-cases that could be problematic if Trustlines were to be used (see [FAQ 2.1.6](#216-an-early-draft-of-this-cft-proposal-stored-cftokens-in-a-paging-structure-similar-to-that-used-by-nfts-why-was-that-design-abandoned) for more details).
-On the other hand, adding CFTs introduces a new payment type into the payment engine, which complicates both the implementation of rippled itself, as well as XRPL tooling.
+On the one hand, CFTs on Mainnet would enable some new tokenization use-cases that could be problematic if Trustlines were to be used (see [FAQ 2.1.6](#216-an-early-draft-of-this-cft-proposal-stored-cftokens-in-a-paging-structure-similar-to-that-used-by-nfts-why-was-that-design-abandoned) for more details).
+On the other hand, adding CFTs introduces a new payment type into the payment engine, which complicates both the implementation of rippled itself, and XRPL tooling.

-Regardless, it might be desirable to let CFTs "bake" on a sidechain to prove their utility, and in-tandem try to [optimize trustlines storage](https://github.com/XRPLF/rippled/issues/3866) and even (eliminate Custom Math)[https://github.com/XRPLF/rippled/issues/4120) from trustlines.
+In any event, we will first preview CFTs in a CFT-Devnet, and depending on what we learn there, revisit this issue then.

 ### 2.1.4.
 Will CFTs be encoded into an STAmount, or is a new C++ object type required?